scoulomb/myk8s/Services/service_deep_dive.md

 - Service is `SVC01` created with a `cluster IP`.
 Service has a label selector `app: X`
 - New pods are created with a label `app: X`.
 Those pods have a pod IP.
 Assume `pod_1 ip_1`. `pod_2 ip_2`
 - API server triggers creation of an endpoint with pod's label `app: X`.
 Assume `EP01`, `EP02` respectively to `pod_1 ip_1`. `pod_2 ip_2`
 - API server will check POD to be associated to service `svc01`.
-It will look for endpoints (pods) matching the label selector `app: X`.
+It will look for endpoints (pods) matching the service label selector `app: X`.
 Here `EP01`, `EP02`
 - API server will map the `SVC01` / `cluster IP` to `EP01`, `EP02`
 - We want this mapping to be implemented on the network so that traffic coming to the IP of `SVC01` can be forwarded to `EP01` or `EP02`.